SrkBandaru/Lending_Club_Case_Study/README.md

 ## Contributing
 Feel free to fork this repository and submit pull requests with improvements or new analyses.
+Created by [@SrkBandaru] - feel free to contact me!

 ## License
 This project is open-source and available under the [MIT License](LICENSE).